p/seriamp/README.md

 ## Use Cases

+The simplest use case of Seriamp is control of basic functionality of the supported hardware from a computer - for example, turning the hardware on and off, and adjusting volume.

-The following are some of the uses of seriamp that I have employed in my home setup.
+The following are some uses of Seriamp that are either less obvious or that cannot be performed using other control methods (i.e. OEM remote control or front panel buttons/knobs) that I have employed in my home setup.

 ### Remote Tone Controls